+Updated 2017-02-08.
 Series of shots of this work in progress; pencil, Carbon fountain pen, watercolour, in 8 ¼ × 3 ½″ Global Art Materials trav•e•logue hand•book.
 Had to include the Kubota tractor.
 Some pencil studies in a Moleskine drawing pad before starting the watercolour.
 The tractor is much bigger here than in the painting.

+Updated 2017-02-08.
 A watercolour sketch — pencil begun in situ, completed in studio — of Alex Colville’s home in Sackville, New Brunswick, now preserved as part of the Mount Allison University campus as Colville House.
 Pencil, Carbon fountain pen, and watercolour in 9 ¼ × 6 ¼″ Stillman & Birn Alpha (150 gsm) white sketchbook.